 The primary objective of the club is player development, including technical and tactical skills as well as physical and psychological conditioning.
 Practice sessions in the fall (for older teams), winter (indoor), spring (outdoor) and summer are an integral part of the program.
 The recommended ratio of practices to games is 2:1 or higher.

 Player development is the responsibility of the Technical Coaching Team comprising Director of Coaching Vic Waselenko along with 8 other Technical Team coaches.
 These are all paid professional positions, with several of the coaches having a national- or provincial-level coaching licence.
-Assisting them are approximately sixty volunteer team coaches and assistant coaches, all of whom must have OSA coaching certification.
+Assisting them are approximately sixty volunteer team coaches and assistant coaches, all of whom must have Ontario Soccer coaching certification.

 In addition to their regular league and cup games, most teams play in three tournaments during the summer, one of which is the Peterborough Challenge held in June each year.
 The other two tournaments would likely be out of town.